Veteran Chavez ally Cabello to lead Venezuelan Constituent Assembly

 Cabello replaces outgoing Constituent Assembly chief Delcy Rodriguez, who was named vice president by Maduro last week.

-The Constituent Assembly also named Calixto Ortega, who has served on the Supreme Court, to run the Venezuelan central bank.
+The Constituent Assembly also named Calixto Ortega, who has worked as Finance Vice President for Venezuelan-owned refiner Citgo, to run the central bank.

 Venezuela is suffering from an economic collapse that includes chronic shortages of food and medicine and annualized inflation around 25,000 percent.
 Maduro blames an “economic war” directed by the opposition and the United States.